TradeControl/tradecontrol.github.io/src/pages/articles/tc_production.md

 > Technological object production supplies the User Interfaces projected by its subjects.

 So, there are three _jacere_ (Latin for _to throw_) in our definition: Ob, Sub and Pro.
 We need all three to model and process component production.
 The object is the Spatial Workflow, project is the Temporal Workflow, and subjects are Organisations.
-These are explicitly modelled by the [Trade Control Node](https://github.com/tradecontrol/sqlnode) in schemas **Activity**, **Org** and **Task** respectively.
+These are explicitly modelled by the [Trade Control Node](https://github.com/tradecontrol/sqlnode) in schemas [Object](https://github.com/tradecontrol/sqlnode/blob/master/src/tcNodeDb4/Security/Object.sql), [Subject](https://github.com/tradecontrol/sqlnode/blob/master/src/tcNodeDb4/Security/Subject.sql) and [Project](https://github.com/tradecontrol/sqlnode/blob/master/src/tcNodeDb4/Security/Project.sql) respectively.
 It is, however, possible to encapsulate all three _jacere_ inside a recursive component network, as was the case in the [sharpNode](https://github.com/iamonnox/tradecontrol/blob/master/src/scripts/sharpNode/sharp_node_2002_03.sql) schema.
 User comprehension aside, there are good reasons for doing that.
 For example, we could easily reverse the sample usages above: (the subjective universe contains objects...) or (the subject of our discussion is the following object...).

 Objects are generally considered to be either physical or psychical, with no third term.
 The former exists in the Objective Universe, whilst the latter exists in Subjective Minds.
 This dualism is not present in the above definition, and yet still we are able to functionally express their relation.
 In so doing, like the bell foundry, subjects too can be engineered by projecting interfaces onto themselves.